erikallin/cucitrace/rejsekort/Question3/Answer3A.md

 When you complete your answer
 -

-CLOSE ALL the files in the explorer
+CLOSE ALL the tabs in the explorer
 =========